Trump tries a new response after George Floyd's death

 WASHINGTON (AP) — It was the kind of personal statement expected from a president in response to the disturbing video of a black man gasping for help as a white policeman pinned him to the street by the neck.
 But it was a very different tone for President Donald Trump, who has often been silent in the face of white-on-black violence and has a long history of defending police.

-“I feel very, very badly," Trump said Thursday of George Floyd's death while handcuffed and in the custody of police in Minneapolis.
+“I feel very, very badly," Trump said Thursday of George Floyd's death while handcuffed and in the custody of Minneapolis police.
 "That’s a very shocking sight.”

 “This is the first race-tinged case that I’ve ever heard him address” as president, said the Rev. Al Sharpton, a civil rights activist and Trump critic who has known the president for decades.
 “So therefore he cannot be upset when people feel that it’s empty words because it is so out of character.”

-Katrina Pierson, senior adviser to Trump’s campaign, said he was taking the death seriously.
+White House spokesman Judd Deere said Trump was taking the death seriously.

-"He is doing his job as president and looking out for the interests of all Americans,” she said.
+“This has nothing to do with politics and is only about making sure justice is done, and anyone who suggests otherwise is only seeking to sow division and ignore the President’s unwavering support for the African-American community,” Deere said, citing Trump’s support for criminal justice reform legislation, Opportunity Zones and historically black colleges and universities.

-Trump has been silent after a number of high-profile police-involved killings, including that of Stephon Clark, an unarmed black man fatally shot by Sacramento police in 2018.
+Trump has been silent on a number of high-profile police-involved killings, including that of Stephon Clark, a black man shot by Sacramento police in 2018.

 “This is something that is a local matter and that’s something that we feel should be left up to the local authorities,” then-White House press secretary Sarah Sanders said at the time.